mcl-uk/Eliptic_Curve_Cryptography/README.md

 One of the dots is chosen as a starting point (referred to as G) and the maths of ECC involves moving through the dots on a well defined but seemingly random route.
 Oh and when I say huge, think of something like <a href=https://www.johannes-bauer.com/compsci/ecc/sageplot_06.png>this</a> but on a scale the size of the galaxy :-)

-Perhaps surprisingly the computational demands of ECC can be less than those of other PKC systems as ECC key-lengths can be much shorter for the same level of security.
-For example an ECC key length of 256bits is roughly equivalent to a 3072bit RSA key.
+ECC key-lengths can be much shorter for the same level of security, for example an ECC key length of 256bits is roughly equivalent to a 3072bit RSA key.
-This would seem to make ECC an attractive option for micro-controller based applications <s>and indeed the code presented here works with microPython.
+This might make ECC an attractive option for micro-controller based applications and indeed the code presented here works on microPython.
-When I ran this demo on an ESP32 WROOM-32E in microPython 1.23 with timing analysis: keygen took ~100ms, encryption took ~300ms and de-cryption ~100ms.</s>
+When I ran this demo on an ESP32 WROOM-32E in microPython 1.23 with timing analysis: keygen took ~3.3s, encryption took ~7s and de-cryption ~3.3s.</s>
-Encryption takes longer because it requires 2 mul() operations plus a random number generation.
+Encryption takes longer because it requires 2 mul() operations plus the generation of a random number.

 ECC is a public-key (asymetric) cryptosystem suited to establishing a shared secret crypto key (key establishment) for use in subsequent (symetrically) secured communications, eg AES.
 It also has applications in digital signing but that's another story.